Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Experiments

 \subsection{Ablations}

 We conduct ablation experiments to evaluate the effectiveness of various modules in our model.
-Specifically, we investigate different methods for inputting image features into ReshapeNet and also explore different prompting techniques to guide the model in performing specific shape transformation tasks.
+We investigate different methods for inputting image features into ReshapeNet and explore different prompting techniques to guide the model in specific shape transformation tasks.
+The quantitative results for these ablations are shown in \cref{table:quantitative_comparison}.

 We evaluate our method without the ReferenceNet by removing it and relying solely on a trainable IP-Adapter to incorporate input image features into the denoising UNet.
 As shown in \cref{fig:ablations}, omitting the ReferenceNet results in poor preservation of the background, attire (shoes in this example) and identity from the input image.